Frequently Asked Questions About Financial Aid Refunds

 Do I have to open a bank account with Higher One in order to receive my refund?

-No, you may choose to receive a paper check or have your refund direct deposited into your own savings or checking account.
+No, for no additional fees or charges, you may choose to have your refund direct deposited into your own bank account or to receive a Higher One paper check.

 I have withdrawn from my classes.
 Can I keep my refund?